nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

 * `add_elderly n/Betsy Crowe p/98765432 e/johnd@example.com a/John street ic/S1234567C bd/1950-02-03 re/NORTH r/HIGH t/lonely dr/2023-06-03,2023-06-17`
+Adds an elderly named Betsy Crowe, NRIC number S1234567C, whose email is johnd@example.com, whose number is 98765432 and who lives in John street.
+The elderly's birthdate is 1950 Feb 03, lives in north region of Singapore, has high medical risk, is available for visit between 2023 June 03 to June 17, and is very lonely.

 * `add_elderly n/John Wick ic/S1234567C bd/1950-02-03 re/NORTH r/HIGH`
+Adds an elderly named Betsy Crowe, NRIC number S1234567C, whose birthdate is 1950 Feb 03, lives in north region of Singapore and have high medical risk.
+This example is to show some attribute fields are optional.

 ![](images/userGuide/addElderly.png)

 #### Adding a volunteer: `add_volunteer`